Raff-dev/Notepad/README.md

 # Notepad
-A simple notepad app, in which you can add notes/tasks that are stored in SQLite database.
+This is a simple notepad app, in which you can add notes/tasks, that are stored in SQL database.
 Its just me trying to learn some programing :D

 ### You can create a note...